mustaszewski/europarl-extract/README.md

 ### 2. Remove XML Markup and Empty Lines

 The original EuroParl source files need to be prepared for the use with EuroParlExtract.
-First, remove XML markup, empty lines etc. with the supplied bash script `$ cleanSourceFiles.sh path_to_input_folder/`, e.g.:
+First, remove spurious XML markup, empty lines etc. with the supplied bash script `cleanSourceFiles.sh path_to_input_folder/`, e.g.:

 ```shell
 ./preprocess/cleanSourceFiles.sh txt/